Body Friendly Design The Principles of Kitchen Ergonomics

 What good kitchen designers aim for in applying ergonomics to a kitchen is a flexible, adaptable space in which work can be done with minimum wasted effort and maximum efficiency.

 Minimizing wasted motion not only speeds the work but makes it less tiring.
-A kitchen where you'll spend less energy and time in bending, walking, twisting, lifting, and cleaning means more energy and time left for enjoying.
+A kitchen where you'll spend less energy and time bending, walking, twisting, lifting, and cleaning means more energy and time left for enjoying.

-Merely implementing the basic kitchen triangle to properly locate the major work centers in a kitchen reduces the work required to prepare and clean up after meals by as much as 70%.
+Merely implementing the basic kitchen triangle to properly locate the work centers in a kitchen reduces the work required to prepare and clean up after meals by as much as 70%.

 Once the meal has been prepared, it is cooked.
 The cooking center includes the range, oven, and microwave.
 Again, everything required to cook the meal should be immediately available: pots, pans, all utensils, and the platters and bowls in which the meal will be served.